PabloHdzVizcarra/course-pluralsight-levearing-streams-for-fast-data-processing-in-java/README.md

 ### How can get the best performances

-**Auto-Boxing:** Is when we use classes that are defined as wrappers(Integer, Boolean, Double, etc) in our Java code, because the JVM at the end uses the **boxing** process to convert those classes into primary variables since the JVM only operates with these values.
+**Auto-Boxing:** Is when we use classes that are defined as wrappers(Integer, Boolean, Double, etc.) in our Java code, because the JVM at the end uses the **boxing** process to convert those classes into primary variables since the JVM only operates with these values.